Godalming

 Did you know?

 During the second world war, the common was the site of The Witley Camp.
 A whole ‘village’ of buildings was erected to house soldiers in training, much of which has now been deconstructed.
-There are still a few signs of what was once there such as two clearings create for a parade ground and a recreation ground.
+There are still a few signs of what was once there such as two clearings created for a parade ground and a recreation ground.

 Previous